aidenlangley/ora.go/README.md

 # ora.go
-Ora (health, wellbeing) written in Golang
+Ora (health, wellbeing) writen in Golang, an open-source health system particularly for people struggling with AOD.